 The K. M. Wade Learning Centre is now offering a Master your Small Business SEO course that covers the full range of SEO topics in a way that’s useful for people who want to learn how to optimise their content for humans and search engines.
 (This online SEO course does not include training on how to win clients.)

 The course includes videos, text, templates, quizzes, assessments, a student forum, live workshops and individual feedback.
-Even the first module, which is completely free, includes individual feedback for every student who submits their assignment.
+Even the first module, which is currently just $50, includes individual feedback for every student who submits their assignment.
 As far as I can tell, there is no other course out there that provides so much value for so little cost.
 I can’t even find a course that provides as much personal attention and individual feedback as this course offers.

-Lifetime access to the entire course will be on special for USD537, and you can start it completely risk-free by doing the first module for free.
+Lifetime access to the entire course will be on special for USD537, and you can start it completely risk-free — doing the first module will cost you just $50 and if you’re not thrilled by the course, we’ll give you a full refund.
 The later modules are still in development, so if you sign up now, you’ll get massive discounts and a chance to shape the course to suit your needs.

 When you complete the first module, we’ll tell you about the next modules, but you won’t get bombarded with advertising throughout the module.
 This course is not about us making money.
 It’s about you getting the SEO education you deserve and not paying huge monthly fees to get found online.
 If you don’t like the first module, we’re not going to pressure you into buying any additional modules.